yuinaiseki/shiori/README.md

 # Shiori

-Shiori is a React Native app that makes book discovery easy and visual!
+Shiori is a React Native app that makes book discovery easy and visual!<br />
-//It tags each book with aesthetic color profiles and lets users filter, explore, and save book covers based on aesthetic, color, and genre :)
+It tags each book with aesthetic color profiles and lets users filter, explore, and save book covers based on aesthetic, color, and genre :)<br />
-//This app retrieves book metadata using the Apple iTunes Search API.
+This app retrieves book metadata using the Apple iTunes Search API.

 *WIP - currently, the color filters don't work well, and the app has not been tested beyond the Expo Go app on an iPhone.